-(5) Without prejudice to paragraphs 2 and 4, any local or regional division may request, where appropriate, and after having heard the parties, the President of the Court to allocate from the Pool of Judges a technically qualified judge with qualifications and experience in the field of technology concerned.
+(5) Without prejudice to paragraphs 2 and 4, any panel of a local or regional division may request, where appropriate, and after having heard the parties, the President of the Court of First Instance to allocate from the Pool of Judges a technically qualified judge with qualifications and experience in the field of technology concerned.
 In cases where such a technically qualified judge is allocated, no further technically qualified judge has to be allocated under Article 15a, paragraph 2(a).